GunnarPDX/language_list/README.md

 ## Usage:

+Standard requests will return a list of maps or strings.

-Standard requests return a 2-tuple with the standard `:ok` or `:error` status.
+Search requests return the data in a 2-tuple with the standard `:ok` or `:error` status.

 Calls made to functions with `!` return only the result or nil.